ZWhit196/jq-modal/README.md

 No return.

 `instance` : `$('.selector').jmodal('instance')`
 Allows you to get the jmodal instance object associated to this modal.
+In most cases there would normally only be one modal on any element, but since it may be possible for multiple modals attached to one element, an Array of all instances is returned.
-Returns JModal instance.
+Returns Array of JModal instances.

 `option` (getter) : `$('.selector').jmodal('option', 'optionName')`
 Access the value of an option which was used to configure the jmodal instance.